 - Note that this was during the Halloween episode and Becky was dressed as Sue.

-- Sophisticated as Hell: Her inner monologue voice is a very ghetto Helen Mirren.
+- Sophisticated as Hell: Her inner monologue voice is a very ghetto (and very uncredited) Helen Mirren.

 - Spoiled Brat: In "Glee, Actually".
 After Sue gives her presents, and Becky throws every single one aside:

 Sue: How about this one?
 (Becky opens it and throws it aside) Becky, it's a beautiful sweater from Benetton.

 Becky: Epic fail!
 I've already got one of these, Coach!
 Give me something I don't already have!

 Becky: Like a hot date!
 Or a snowmobile!

 - Took a Level in Jerkass: Under Sue's influence.